About Aetna Inc.

 The company's health care offerings also include employee assistance, disease management, and workers' compensation administration programs.
 Its Cofinity unit manages provider networks for other health plans and employer groups, while Medicity administers health information exchange platforms.
 Outside its core medical plan offerings, Aetna is one of the largest dental insurance providers in the country.
 It also provides vision plans, pharmacy benefit management (PBM) services, and specialty pharmacy services.

 Aetna offers commercial health plans nationwide, with a care network encompassing about 1.2 million health care professionals including over 700,000 physicians and more than 5,700 hospitals.
 The company also provides Medicare Advantage health plans in over 50 states including Washington, DC and more than 1,400 countries; Medicaid Supplement plans in over 50 states plus Washington, DC; and Medicaid services in more than 15 states.

 The company is headquartered in Hartford, Connecticut.
 It also has various field locations throughout the US and in several foreign countries.

 Sales and Marketing

 Aetna's health plan products are marketed primarily to corporate groups through direct sales representatives and independent brokers, agents, and consultants.
 The company targets its marketing efforts towards small, midsized, and large multi-site national employer groups.
 It conducts some consumer advertising programs including television, radio, print, and social media efforts.

 Aetna also provides services to other insurance companies, governmental units, and labor groups, as well as individual customers including college students, part-time workers, and families.
-Its Medicare and Medicaid plan offerings make the US government Aetna's largest customer, accounting for nearly half of all health premium income.

 151 Farmington Ave.